Current Committee

 Jessica Fearnley

-Anna is on RAID's Events Team and is currently working as a Senior Policy Officer at the Department of Industry, Science and Resources in the Strategic Policy Division.
+Anna is RAID Secretary and is currently working as a Senior Policy Officer at the Department of Industry, Science and Resources in the Strategic Policy Division.
 Prior to this, she was a Program Support Officer at ACIAR in the Social Systems program.

 Anna Mackintosh